getindata/flink-http-connector/README.md

 Detailed test report can be found under `target/site/jacoco/index.xml`.

 ## Demo application
+This demo works only for Flink-1.15.x even though connector can be used with Flink 1.16.
+This is probably due to bug with SQLClient [FLINK-31018](https://issues.apache.org/jira/browse/FLINK-31018)

 You can test this connector using simple mock http server provided with this repository and Flink SQL-client.
 The mock server can be started from IDE (currently only this way) by running `HttpStubApp::main` method.
 It will start HTTP server listening on `http://localhost:8080/client`